 Since the early 1960s, there has been a demand to create a separate Bundelkhand state to promote its development.
 But so far it could not be separated.
 Before 1956, Bundelkhand was a state, but later it was merged with Central India to create Madhya Pradesh state and the remaining part was merged with Uttar Pradesh.
 Bundelkhand is rich in natural resources like red sand and diamonds but still, it is very backward economically and socially. soo many people of Bundelkhand are still living below the poverty line.
 The representation of this region in Indian politics is very low.
-Due to which the attention of the governments towards this area has been very less.
+Due to this,the attention of the governments towards this area has been very less.
 But at present, a separate package has been set for this area.
 According to the Bundelkhand Mukti Morcha, which is vigorously raising the demand for a separate state of Bundelkhand, 7 districts of Uttar Pradesh and 6 districts of Madhya Pradesh are to be merged to form Bundelkhand state.
-Making progress in this area, in the year 2011, Bahujan Samaj Party led by Mayawati had proposed in support of this state.
+Making progress in this area, in the year 2011, Bahujan Samaj Party led by Mayawati proposed in support of this state.

 History of Bundelkhand

 Bundelkhand has been famous for its glorious history.
 The history of Bundelkhand is described in the Puranas since ancient times.
-In ancient times, Bundelkhand was called by many names.
-It is believed that due to Vindhyachal mountain, it got its name as Vindhyelkhand.
-Its other names are Bhukti, Jujhoti, Jujharkhand.
-There is also sufficient evidence of the primitive period in the Patha area of Chitrakoot district, Sagar, Chhatarpur, Panna, and Datia district.
+In ancient times, Bundelkhand was called many names.
+It is believed that due to Vindhyachal mountain, it got its name Vindhyelkhand.
+Its other names are Bhukti, Jujhoti, and Jujharkhand.
+There is also sufficient evidence of the primitive period in the Patha area of Chitrakoot district, Sagar, Chhatarpur, Panna, and Datia districts.
 In ancient times, it is said that the Aryans could not establish their hegemony in the Bundelkhand region.
 But later when the Aryans spread in the south, they were introduced to Bundelkhand.
 According to the Vedas, people living here were called Dasyus, Yatudhan, and Rakshasas.
-Due to the dense forest between the Narmada and Yamuna rivers, the ancients sages used to do penance here.
+Due to the dense forest between the Narmada and Yamuna rivers, the ancient sages used to do penance here.
 There is a taposthali of many sages.
 When Lord Ramachandra was exiled, he spent 12 years in the ashram of these sages.

 The Chera kingdom was founded in the Mahabharata period.
 Whose range extended from the Betwa river to the Yamuna river in the north.
-Whose capital was Chanderi and its ruler was Shishupala.
+Whose capital was Chanderi and whose ruler was Shishupala.
 It is said that Lord Vyas had composed the Mahabharata in the Kalpi region of Bundelkhand.
 During the Mahabharata period, the Pandavas got cursed for killing the Kauravas.
 To remove that curse, he took a bath in the Arthmarshan Kund on the day of Ravi Saptami.
 It is located near Dharkundi Chitrakoot.
 During the Mahajanapada period in the 6th century BC, the Avanti kingdom was under the rule of the Vakt and Chedi rulers.
 Which was later conquered by Magadha.
 It was ruled by Ashoka till the 3rd century BC.
-Ashok’s inscriptions have been found in Gujarat, Sanchi and Roopnath, Jabalpur.
+Ashok’s inscriptions have been found in Gujarat, Sanchi, and Roopnath, Jabalpur.
 After the demolition of the Maurya dynasty, the Sunga Kanva Satavahanas ruled here.
 The Naga dynasty arose after the decline of the Satavahanas in the third century.
 The Vakatakas were the important rulers of this region in the 4th century AD. they had the kingdom up to Panna and Satna.
 During those dynasty periods, a strong economy emerged and urbanization was seen here.
 Coins of this period have been found in large quantities at Eran, 60 km from Sagar.
 The Bundelkhand region was ruled by the Gupta Empire from the 4th to the 6th century AD.
 Which started disintegrating in the fifth century AD.
 Here Harshavardhana’s rule extended from the Himalayas in the north to the Narmada in the south.
 One of the most famous temples of the Guptas is in Deogarh.
 After the Guptas, some rulers of the Gurjara Pratihara dynasty ruled here in some parts.
 After their downfall, the Kalachuri of Tripuri, the Parmars of Malwa, and Bundelkhand Chandelas emerged as rulers.

 Nannu founded the Chandela dynasty here in the ninth century AD, whose descendants changed the name of the Jejjak kingdom to Jejjakbhukti.
 The most famous ruler of the Chandela dynasty was Raja Dhanga.
 Whose kingdom extended from Gwalior in the north to Vidisha in the south and Allahabad in the northeast.
 Most of the temples of Khajuraho were built during the reign of King Dhanga and his father Yashovarman.
 Chandela’s rule was from around the 10th to the thirteenth century AD.
 The last ruler of this dynasty was Hammirvarman.